Balanced rectangles over Sturmian words and minimal discrepancy intervals: Properties of convergents and Ostrowski representations

 Let $b_k(n)$ denote the coefficient of $q_k$ in the Ostrowski representation of $n$, and let $k_0(n)$ be the index of the first nonzero coefficient in the Ostrowski representation of $n$, i.e.,

-The next lemma describes the fact that if ``$n$ contains no small $q_k$'s'', then $n\alpha$ is close to $0$ modulo $1$.
-In particular, this means that digits with large index only have little impact on the position of $\fract{n\alpha}$.
-In this paper, we are mostly interested in precise bounds for the size of $\dist{n\alpha}$ if $n$ only has large digits.
+The next lemma describes the fact that if $k_0(n)$ is large, then $n\alpha$ is close to $0$ modulo $1$.
+In particular, this shows that indeed digits with large index only have little impact on the position of $\fract{n\alpha}$.
+Later in this paper, we will need somewhat precise bounds for the size of $\dist{n\alpha}$ if $n$ only has large digits, which is why the lemma is a bit lengthy.
+For quick intuition, focus on the second estimate.